The French Tacos

 What are French Tacos?

 “Le tacos français” known by English speakers as French tacos are the brother of the Mexican taco, but revisited with a French twist.
-According to local urban legend, the first French tacos started in the mid-2000s in Vaulx-en-Velin (city in the suburb of Lyon) and quickly became popular in the area.
+According to local urban legend, the first French tacos started in the mid-2000s in Vaulx-en-Velin (a city in the suburb of Lyon) and quickly became popular in the area.
 It’s a tortilla wrap filled with a choice of meat, fries, and melting cheese sauce.
 Everything is carefully wrapped and grilled.

 When talking about French tacos, one may eventually think of the French chain O’Tacos.
-Although considered a taco, this dish is closer to a San Diego style pressed burrito.
+Although considered a taco, this dish is closer to a San Diego-style pressed burrito.

 The main ingredients of the French taco are:

 - The meat (grilled chicken breast, nugget, ground beef, cordon bleu, sausage, merguez, falafel)

 - The French fries by default stuffed inside the taco